pycontw/pycon.tw/README.md

 ## Run Tests

 Tests are managed with [pytest-django](http://pytest-django.readthedocs.org/en/latest/tutorial.html).
-You have two options to run tests, either with the local environment, or in an isolated one via [Tox](http://tox.readthedocs.org/en/latest/).

-### Testing in the Local Environment
+You can run tests in your local environment:

-Run the following command inside `src`:
+- Run the following command inside `src`:

         pytest

-To run tests with coverage report:
+- To run tests with coverage report:

         pytest --cov=.

-### Testing with Tox

-Run the following inside the top-level directory (the one with `tox.ini`):

-    tox

 ## How to Contribute